CallistoLabsNYC/samsa/README.md

 ### Tests
 To run the tests, be sure to have the cluster running.
 Run `KAFKA_BROKERS=[your cluster url] cargo test --tests --all-features -- --show-output --test-threads=1`

+## Benchmarks
+We provide a way to benchmark the library's performance through Criterion.
+This requires a small amount of setup:
+1. Set up a local redpanda cluster
+1. Create a topic with 1 partition named `benchmark`
+1. Run the `producer` example using `cargo run --example producer` to put data in that topic
+1. Run `cargo bench`

+### Results
+On a 2020 Macbook Pro, 2 GHz Quad-Core Intel Core i5, 16 GB 3733 MHz LPDDR4X
+#### Produce 1 million 10 byte messages
+1.9s

+#### Consume 1 million 10 byte messages
+1.6s

 ## Resources
 - [Kafka Protocol Spec](https://kafka.apache.org/protocol.html)